patrickkfkan/volumio-youtube2/README.md

 When a new version of the plugin becomes available, you can ssh into your Volumio device and update as follows (assuming you have not deleted the directory which you cloned from this repo):

 ```
+// You can copy and paste each line after the $ sign

 volumio:~$ cd ~/youtube2-plugin/volumio-youtube2/
 volumio:~/youtube2-plugin/volumio-youtube2$ git pull
 ...
+volumio:~/youtube2-plugin/volumio-youtube2$ git checkout volumio-2.x
 volumio:~/youtube2-plugin/volumio-youtube2$ volumio plugin update

 This command will update the plugin on your device